 Off-Grid Participatory Design City Making.

-La Città Libera consists of a toolbox that stimulates the general public's imagination to develop participative self-sufficient urbanization.
-The toolbox contains 1:50 architectural elements to assemble a hypothetical housing concept to host eight people at "Swiss living standards".
+La Città Libera is a performative installation that explores participatory architectural forms of “off-grid neighbourship”.
+The project consists of a toolbox designed to stimulate the public imagination toward participatory and self-sufficient urbanization.
+The toolbox includes 1:50 scale architectural elements used to assemble a hypothetical housing concept hosting eight people according to “Swiss living standards”.

 2017